 F = Below 70%

 Competency-Based Mathematics students can view the grade they received by logging in to Truview, selecting the Student Tab, and clicking the “Final Grades” link in the “Student Data” box under the “Courses & Grades” heading.

 High School Course Grade (if applicable):

 If students are enrolled in an associated high school class (Model 1), high school grades are assigned by the high school teachers at their discretion.

 Since most high school classes do not conform to the schedule of a normal college semester, grade entry may be required for Truman students before your semester has ended.
-Thus, Truman will record a grade of IC (or “Incomplete”) or NS (not submitted) until the point at which the student’s final grade is submitted.
+Thus, Truman will record a grade of NS (not submitted) until the point at which the students final grade is submitted.